 Marine Life Discovery

 Last but definitely not least, not mentioning the Gyreum Ecolodge here would be like not wearing at least a little bit of green on St. Paddy’s Day – a true travesty!
 Self-labeled as “the most extraordinary building in Ireland”, when it comes to being ahead of the curve on the preserving the environment front, this place means nothing but business.
 Even its looks have an “ahead of the times” appearance to them – from its giant flying saucer-like shape to its all-leaf green color (very festive for the 17th!) to its seamless blending with the surrounding slopes.
 It even is lined up according to certain solar events – a testament to just how precisely planned out this place is, and careful about being kind to the environment around it.
-Travelers can stay at the on-site eco-hostel (fancy name!) year-round, but due to a busy events and education-related schedule, generally not on weekends, so it’s probably best to arrange things ahead of time just to be sure.
+Travelers can stay at the on-site eco-hostel (fancy name!) year-round, but due to busy events and education-related schedules, generally not on weekends, so it’s probably best to arrange things ahead of time just to be sure.